olovm/cora-eclipse/readme.md

 Cora-eclipse is a project to enable easy setup of an Eclipse install for Cora development, using Eclipse and Docker.</br>
 I am running this on linux so, change as needed for other platforms.

+## Please note add serverRestUrl
+The info is found under Finishing up, your first startup of the environment / point 7, in this document

-## Temporary work around for m2e-wtp not supporting java 25
+## Temporary workaround for m2e-wtp not supporting java 25
-The problem manifests itself by maven update projects does not find java 25 support, and deployment does not work as expected.
+**If you have used this workaround before can you remove it now** The problem manifests itself by maven update projects does not find java 25 support, and deployment does not work as expected.
 To fix add the following to your m2/settings.xml file (in your active profile if you have one)
 ```xml
 <properties>